 Syngal added, “Today we have more than 1,500 stores open in North America, ahead of plan, and as stay-at-home restrictions ease in many markets, we expect to have the vast majority of our North American stores reopened in June.
 We are optimistic that the actions we’ve taken will provide a stable foundation as we navigate near-term uncertainty and refashion Gap Inc. for long-term growth.”

 Back in April, Gap Inc. stopped paying rent on stores that were closed due to COVID-19 and warned that it could face legal action while believing it was legally justified to not pay the rent.
 Last month, the Simon Property Group, the nation’s largest mall owner and operator, said it expected its tenants to pay rent even if the stores were closed.
-So on Thursday, Simon not surprisingly filed suit against Gap in a Delaware court, claiming Gap failed to pay almost $69.5 million in rent and other charges.
+So on Thursday, Simon filed suit against Gap in a Delaware court, claiming Gap failed to pay almost $69.5 million in rent and other charges.
 Gap Inc., which operates Gap, Old Navy, Banana Republic, Athletic and Intermix stores, is Simon’s largest specialty store tenant.

 Old Navy’s sales were down 42 percent, with store sales down 60 percent and online sales up 20 percent.
 Off-mall, strip real estate that makes up about 75 percent of the fleet will be an advantage as customers return to stores and it expects traffic in these locations to ramp up more quickly than other formats, the company said.